2025 German federal election: Debt brake agreement

 On 8 March, both sides started of coalition negotiations and set out their initial common positions in a paper.
 The plans were criticised by the AfD, which saw it as "socialism".
 The FDP viewed it as "ideologised climate policy".
 The Greens and The Left criticised omissions in the social sphere, and the BSW saw it as "a red carpet rolled out for the AfD to enter the Chancellery in 2029".
 Economists also criticised the paper.
-On 10 March, the Greens, on whose approval the CDU and SPD are reliant on for their plans, announced that they did not want to approve the project.
-Instead, they introduced their own draft bill in the Bundestag which, among other things, called for the debt brake to be applied not only to defence, but also for civil defence and cyber security from 1% of GDP.
-At the same time, they saw the special funds for infrastructure as a way for the SPD and CDU/CSU to finance their election campaign promises, instead of the infrastructure.
+On 10 March, the Greens, on whose approval the CDU and SPD were reliant on for their plans, announced that they would not approve the project.
+Instead, they introduced their own draft bill in the Bundestag which, among other things, called for the debt brake to be applied not only to defence, but also for civil defence and cyber security at 1% of GDP.
+They also saw the special funds for infrastructure as a way for the SPD and CDU/CSU to finance their election campaign promises, instead of actual infrastructure.
 Nevertheless, they were open to talks.
 At the same time, The Left and AfD took their case to the Federal Constitutional Court to appeal against the special sessions and the constitutional amendments in the "old" Bundestag as they felt their rights as members of parliament had been violated.
 The requests for an interim injunction were rejected by the Federal Constitutional Court on 14 March.

-The first of the two special sessions was then held on 12 March in the Bundestag.
-The SPD and CDU/CSU motions, as well as those of the Greens and the FDP were referred to the relevant committees after a long debate.
+The first of the two special Bundestag sessions was then held on 12 March.
+The SPD and CDU/CSU motions, as well as those of the Greens and the FDP, were referred to the relevant committees after a long debate.
 On the same day, the minister presidents of the federal states in Berlin called for speed.
-In the meantime, it was uncertain whether the necessary majority in the Bundesrat existed, as it was reported that the Free Voters in Bavaria and the BSW in Brandenburg and Thuringia did not want to vote in favour of the change.
-On 13 March, it was announced that the Greens, CDU and SPD had reached an agreement.
+In the meantime, it was uncertain whether the necessary majority in the Bundesrat existed, as it was reported that the Free Voters in Bavaria and the BSW in Brandenburg and Thuringia would not vote in favour of the change.
+On 13 March, it was announced that the Greens, CDU, and SPD had reached an agreement.
 According to the compromise, 100 billion of the 500 billion special funds for infrastructure will go towards climate protection.
 Moreover, spending on civil defence, cyber security, intelligence services and aid to countries attacked in violation of international law will all be excluded from the debt brake.